arnelimperial/AcceptVersion-REST-API/README.md

 # Custom header versioning instance in REST API

-REST API with users registration and login features versioning using Accept-header.
+REST API with users registration and login features versioning using custom header Accept-version.
 Other functionalities include encryption of password, error-handling, and authentication using JWT.
 In partial fulfillment of the requirements for the subject [Mastering the Fundamentals of RESTful API Design of Metropolia Open UAS](http://opendata.metropolia.fi/koulutushaku/search.php#result-87398).

 ***1.0.0***